Sammyrebecca/myportifolio/README.md

-# myportifolio
+# About my first project on Git Hub
-This is my first project on Git hub
+Contains simple, clean personal website using only HTML and CSS